Manar-Arfaan/Microservices-Chat-BE/user-service/README.md

 To set up and deploy the User Service microservice, follow these steps: git clone <repository_url>

+## Environment Variables

+This project uses environment variables for configuration.
+These variables are stored in a `.env` file.

+**Note:** The `.env` file should never be pushed to GitHub or any other version control system, as it may contain sensitive information such as API keys, database credentials, etc. The `.env.example` file is included in the repository only for showcasing purposes and should not be used as an actual configuration file.

 # API Documentation
 ## User Registration
 ## Base URL